 For more information on the optomap® Retinal Exam, go to the Optos website.

 Dr. Pearson and Pearson Eyecare Group are excited to let you know that during your next visit to our optometry practice, you will experience the benefits of the latest advancement in primary eyecare – the iWellnessExam™.
 The iWellnessExam uses breakthrough technology called spectral domain optical coherence tomography or SD-OCT.
-Similar to an MRI or CT scan, the iWellnessExam captures high definition cross sectional images of your retina, which is the back of your eye, and allows our Mesa, AZ eye doctor to see in unprecedented clarity what may be invisible with traditional examination methods.
+Similar to an MRI or CT scan, the iWellnessExam captures high definition cross sectional images of your retina, which is the back of your eye, and allows our eye doctors to see in unprecedented clarity what may be invisible with traditional examination methods.

 Many eye problems can develop without warning and progress without symptoms.
 In early stages, you may not even notice a change in your vision.
 But sight threatening conditions and diseases such as macular degeneration, glaucoma, diabetic retinopathy and others can be detected with a thorough evaluation of the retina, including the iWellnessExam.